Ed Perlmutter just dropped out of the Colorado governor’s race. Here’s why.

 “To serve full time, to raise the kind of money that you need for a statewide governor’s race … you know, I had to take a good look to see if I had enough fire in the belly or gas in the tank or whatever you want to call it to get that done and win this campaign,” Perlmutter told reporters and a small crowd of saddened friends, family and campaign staff.
 “I had to take a good realistic look at it.”

-The abrupt exit of a formidable campaigner comes three months after the six-term congressman, beloved by many in this swing state’s Democratic base, joined what has become a crowded field to replace term-limited Gov. John Hickenlooper.
+The abrupt exit of this formidable campaigner, career politician, and public servant comes three months after the six-term congressman, beloved by many in this swing state’s Democratic base, joined what has become a crowded field to replace term-limited Gov. John Hickenlooper.

 During a July 11 news conference, his children wiping away tears nearby, Perlmutter said he also would not run for reelection to Congress.
 Several Democratic candidates had already filed to run for his seat once he announced his gubernatorial run.